brettybop/alpaca-trading-performance-dashboard/README.md

 To answer that, I built a lightweight ETL workflow in Python that pulls Alpaca order history, converts order activity into trade-level analytics, and exports a CSV dataset that feeds a Power BI dashboard.

 The report is designed to evaluate:
-- overall strategy performance
+- Overall strategy performance
-- trade quality and edge
+- Trade quality and edge
-- intraday timing edge
+- Tntraday timing edge
-- symbol-level profitability
+- Symbol-level profitability
-- performance over time
+- Performance over time

 ### **Dashboard Link Below** 👇